Brain Training Singapore

-To make sure they understand what you’ve said, ask the child to repeat the instructions to you to gauge if the message was received and your child was able to understand the instructions given – thereby practicing listening comprehension and communication at the same time.
+To make sure they understand what you’ve said, ask the child to repeat the instructions to you to gauge if the message was received and your child was able to understand the instructions given – thereby practising listening comprehension and communication at the same time.

 Read and Play Together

-Make reading their favorite stories an interactive activity.
+Make reading their favourite stories an interactive activity.
 Read aloud to them.
 Start with topics that are most interesting to them.
 Ask them if they understand to see if they have been listening keenly and ask for their opinions on the stories or plots.

 If they haven’t been paying attention or cannot remember what they were doing, don’t criticize, instead, encourage them to do better next time.
 Let them retell the story to you to make storytelling more interactive.
 Use games, charts, and online reading materials to build your child’s vocabulary.

 Play listening games to help your child practice focus, attention and interpretation.
 Games like Simon Says or Follow the Leader are great for building a chain of thought that is simple for a child to comprehend and follow.

 Involve Them in Decision-Making

 Give them the freedom to choose what to wear, games to play, books to read, and even music to listen to.
 This makes them responsible for the choices they make and helps them remember what they are supposed to do because they are invested in the activity.
 Decision-making also helps to teach your child about cause and effect.
 Different decisions bring about different outcomes and it is good to expose a child to that early on.

 With day to day activities, avoid ordering your child around at all costs.
 Aside from disciplining a child, do not raise your voice or use a menacing tone.
 This also helps them to react faster and understand they are in the wrong when you do practice these things.